awsdocs/amazon-connect-admin-guide/doc_source/encrypt-data.md

 # Encrypt customer input<a name="encrypt-data"></a>

-You can encrypt sensitive data that is collected by contact flows\.
+You can encrypt sensitive data that is collected by flows\.
 To do this, you need to use public\-key cryptography\.

 When configuring Amazon Connect, you first provide the public key\.
 This is the key used when encrypting data\.
 Later, you provide the X\.509 certificate, which includes a signature that proves you possess the private key\.

-In a contact flow that collects data, you provide an X\.509 certificate to encrypt data that's captured using the **Stored customer input** system attribute\.
+In a flow that collects data, you provide an X\.509 certificate to encrypt data that's captured using the **Stored customer input** system attribute\.
 You must upload the key in `.pem` format to use this feature\.
-The encryption key is used to verify the signature of the certificate used within the contact flow\.
+The encryption key is used to verify the signature of the certificate used within the flow\.

 **Note**
 You can have up to two encryption keys active at one time to facilitate rotation\.